-Slowly but surely, I realized that I actually was interested.
+My love for animals was something that came about slowly but surely over the course of my life.
+I went from being afraid of dogs as a child to wanting to adopt one as an adult, and I realized that I was actually interested in many different animals.
 I wanted to watch and observe them, I wanted to read about them and understand them, I wanted to donate time and money to causes that furthered care and conservation efforts.
 I had turned into an animal lover, and that’s why I was so glad that we had the chance to see the Tiergarten Schönbrunn during our visit to Vienna.

 I will not pretend to be an expert on zoos, nor try to act like I did mountains of research on the subject.
 I’m sure with a little bit of investigation you could easily prove a case for or against them, and I’m also sure that all zoos are a little bit different from one another.
 All I have to go on is my experience visiting a few different zoos/wildlife preserves in my adult life and what I was told by the experts there.
 I have chosen to trust the institutions that presented these points to me, and keep faithful that they are working toward the well-being of the animals.